 If you opt to do pre-recorded videos, keep the tone personable.
 Whatever you do, don’t just read an old script word for word.

-The best-case scenario is to head into recording the video as prepared and comfortable as possible, with the client’s name and how you can help them in mind.
+The best-case scenario is to head into recording the video as prepared and comfortable as possible.
+Keep the client’s name and how you can help them top of your mind.
 Find a pain point you know they have and speak from the heart about why you feel your services could solve it.

 Using these five key points for your script ensures you touch on all the most critical information in your outreach.

 When creating a video, do the research and integrate what you’ve gathered about a client’s needs into the conversation.
 Doing proper discovery shows your client that you took the time to do the work, which will always help you build respect and trust.